 A bank or payment card company will never ask you to transfer money out of your account to another that you do not recognise, so hang up immediately.

-If you do think that the call may be authentic and you choose to call your bank or card issuer, call the number on your bank statement or other document from your bank – or on the back of your card – but be sure to use another phone from the one you received the call on.
-If you cannot access another phone, be sure to hang up for at least five minutes before you dial out, or call a friend (whose voice you recognise) before making another call.
+If you do think that the call may be authentic and you choose to call your bank or card issuer, call the number on your bank statement or other document from your bank – or on the back of your card, and NOT a number given to you by the caller or the one you were called from.

 If You Have Been a Victim of Telephone Banking Fraud

 Report it to Action Fraud, the UK’s national fraud reporting centre by calling 0300 123 20 40 or by visiting www.actionfraud.police.uk.
 If you are in Scotland, contact Police Scotland on 101.

 Report it to your relevant bank or payment card provider immediately.
 You will find out how to do so by looking on their websites.